MaayanLab/xalign/README.md

 ## Requirements

 The alignment algorithms require a minimum of around 5GB of memory.
-When downloading SRA files make sure there is sufficient available disk space.
+When downloading SRA files make sure there is sufficient available disk space. `xalign` is currently only working on `Linux` operating systems.

 ## Usage